Govone: Govone Castle

-It was one of the residences of the Royal House of Savoy from 1792 to 1870, and in 1997it was placed on the UNESCO World Heritage Site list along with 13 other residences of the House of Savoy.
+It was one of the residences of the Royal House of Savoy from 1792 to 1870, and in 1997 it was placed on the UNESCO World Heritage Site list along with 13 other residences of the House of Savoy.

 In the position where the castle stands, on top of the hill, a fortress stood already in medieval times.

-At the end of the seventeenth century the Solaro / Solari counts entrusted the architect Guarino Guarini with the expansion and embellishment works of the castle.
+At the end of the seventeenth century the Solaro/Solari counts entrusted the architect Guarino Guarini with the expansion and embellishment works of the castle.
 The architect prepared some drawings but did not complete the project.
 The works resumed a century later by the architect Benedetto Alfieri who completed them starting from Guarini's drawings.

-The castle became the property of the Savoy family in 1792 and after the Napoleonic period it was chosen as a summer residence together with the ducal castle of Agliè.
+The castle became the property of the House of Savoy in 1792 and after the Napoleonic period it was chosen as a summer residence together with the ducal castle of Agliè.

-King Carlo Felice, together with his wife Maria Cristina, had the castle completely restored at the beginning of the 19th century, based on his own designs.
+King Charles Felix together with his wife Maria Cristina of Naples and Sicily, had the castle completely restored at the beginning of the 19th century, based on his own designs.
 Similarly, the adjacent park with an Italian garden was completed.

 Since the end of the nineteenth century, the castle has been owned by the municipality of Govone and is now used as the town hall.

 Like many other historic Savoy residences in Piedmont, it is a destination for visitors attracted especially by the monumental and spectacular two-flight grand staircase full of relief's and telamones that come from the gardens of Venaria Reale.

 Some rooms are decorated with precious Chinese wallpapers; the ballroom is frescoed with scenes reproducing the mythological episode of Niobe - by Luigi Vacca and Fabrizio Sevesi.
-The frescoes in the large central hall are by the same painters which, with the trompé-l'œil technique, simulate the presence of statues.
+The frescoes in the large central hall are by the same painters including Pietro Fea which, with the trompé-l'œil technique, simulate the presence of statues.

 Since 2007 it has been part of the 8 castles circuit, better known as Castelli Doc.
 The network of castles includes the manors of Grinzane Cavour, Barolo, Serralunga d'Alba, Govone, Magliano Alfieri, Roddi, Mango and Benevello.
 It is also included in the circuit of "Open Castles" of Southern Piedmont.